SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-Another great book, by the same author, is Alcatraz A Definitive History of the Penitentiary Years.
-This one has a broader range of information and does a great job of covering the high points of the history of the island.
+Another great book by the same author is Alcatraz: A Definitive History of the Penitentiary Years.
+This one has a broader range of Alcatraz information and is based on years of intensive research.
+It does a great job of including actual inmate files, retracing escape routes, and explaining the prominent events that took place on "The Rock."

 Visiting

-The best way to learn more about Alcatraz is to visit.
-One of the most popular visiting options is the Alcatraz and San Francisco City combined tour.
+The best way to learn more about Alcatraz history is to visit.
+One of the most popular visiting options is the Alcatraz and San Francisco City combined tour

 Want to learn more about what it's like to visit Alcatraz before booking?
 If so, then head to the Tours page to find out what to expect from a visit to this popular SF attraction.